spotinst/help/src/docs/spot-security/features/iac-scan.md

 ![iac-7](https://github.com/spotinst/help/assets/106514736/b323d9e8-5be1-4e86-b04f-0172b86878d9)

-In the Administration page, you can delete a repo scanning in the Repo Onboarding section by selecting a repo or more in the checkbox.
+On the Administration page, you can delete a repo scanning in the Repo Onboarding section by selecting one or more repos in the checkbox.
 Click **Action** and then **Delete**.

 ### View Result